Large Language Models Can Help Mitigate Barren Plateaus in Quantum Neural Networks: Introduction

 \section{Introduction}

-In recent years, there have been significant advancements in quantum computing, particularly with the advent of noisy intermediate-scale quantum (NISQ) devices~\cite{preskill2018quantum}.
-Within this research landscape, quantum neural networks (\qnns), which integrate quantum circuits with classical deep-learning layers, have been widely applied in various domains, such as quantum machine learning~\cite{stein2021qugan}, quantum chemistry and materials modeling~\cite{kandala2017hardware}, and combinatorial optimization~\cite{farhi2014quantum}.
-However, recent studies~\cite{ortiz2021entanglement, cerezo2021cost} reveal that the performance of \qnns\ may be hindered due to gradient issues, such as barren plateaus (BPs), referring to a kind of gradient issue that the initialization of \qnns\ might be trapped on a flattened landscape at the beginning of training. \citet{McClean2018landscapes} first systematically investigate BPs and affirm that the gradient variance will exponentially decrease when the \qnns\ satisfy the assumption of the 2-design Haar distribution.
+In recent years, there have been significant advancements in quantum computing, particularly with the advent of noisy intermediate-scale quantum (NISQ) devices~\citep{preskill2018quantum}.
+Within this research landscape, quantum neural networks (\qnns), which integrate quantum circuits with classical deep-learning layers, have been widely applied in various domains, such as quantum machine learning~\citep{stein2021qugan}, quantum chemistry and materials modeling~\citep{kandala2017hardware}, combinatorial optimization~\citep{farhi2014quantum}, and medical imaging~\citep{rahman2025nqnn, jiao2025mediq}.
+However, recent studies~\citep{ortiz2021entanglement, cerezo2021cost} reveal that \qnn\ performance may be hindered by gradient issues, such as barren plateaus (BPs), a kind of gradient issue that the initialization of \qnns\ might be trapped on a flattened landscape at the beginning of training. \citet{McClean2018landscapes} first systematically investigate BPs and affirm that the gradient variance will exponentially decrease when the \qnns\ satisfy the assumption of the 2-design Haar distribution.
 Under these circumstances, most gradient-based training approaches would fail.
 To better illustrate the BPs' mitigation process, we present an example in Fig.~\ref{fig:BPs_example}.

-Numerous studies have been devoted to mitigating the BPs, among which initialization-based strategies have proven particularly effective by using well-designed distributions to initialize \qnns' parameters~\cite{sack2022avoiding}.
-However, most existing initialization-based strategies, such as GaInit~\cite{zhang2022escaping} or BeInit~\cite{kulshrestha2022beinit}, rely on a one-shot generation of static initial parameters, which suffer from two critical limitations: (i) they often depend on idealized distribution assumptions, and (ii) they lack adaptability when scaling to various model sizes or data conditions.
+Numerous studies have been devoted to mitigating the BPs, among which initialization-based strategies have proven particularly effective by using well-designed distributions to initialize \qnns' parameters~\citep{sack2022avoiding}.
+However, most existing initialization-based strategies, such as GaInit~\citep{zhang2022escaping} or BeInit~\citep{kulshrestha2022beinit}, rely on a one-shot generation of static initial parameters, which suffer from two critical limitations: (i) they often depend on idealized distribution assumptions, and (ii) they lack adaptability when scaling to various model sizes or data conditions.
 These limitations are particularly problematic where BPs hinder effective \qnns' training.
+Initializing \qnns' parameters using deep-learning generative models could be a feasible solution since they can adaptively model data distribution on various datasets~\citep{friedrich2022avoiding}.
+Within the category of generative models, large language models (\llms) have demonstrated their superior performance in recent years~\citep{achiam2023gpt, dubey2024llama}.
+Nonetheless, until now, leveraging the superior generative performance of \llms\ to alleviate BPs is still under-explored.